RiceCakess/Reddit-Shopping-Tool/README.md

 # Reddit-Shopping-Tool
-Reddit Shopping Tool is an extension that will help you identify any users that have been banned on the <a href="https://www.reddit.com/r/UniversalScammerList/wiki/banlist">Universal Scammer List</a>
+Reddit Shopping Tool is an extension that automatically identifies any users that have been banned on the <a href="https://www.reddit.com/r/UniversalScammerList/wiki/banlist">Universal Scammer List</a>

 <a href="https://chrome.google.com/webstore/detail/reddit-shopping-tool/pimdepbkfokgeadmhmhfpapfdbodadlg">Chrome Extension Link</a>